drawwithcode/2018-group-work-group-09/README.md

 #### Project's design features

-- The planets fluctuate at different speeds once the users planetary system is loaded into the galaxy.
-The speed increase speed starts when the spacebar is pressed and increases incrementally until the loading is successful.
-If the user releases the key, the speed decreases until it returns to that before the action.
-The action of pressing the spacebar has as visual feedback a loading bar that appears when it is pressed.
-In addition, the speed increase is also displayed in the console, to highlight with the text the change.

-- Another very important part of the project is the general feedback, both visual and interactive, to the user: for example, when he creates planets he is able to actually have a live preview of what is happening on the screen: everything is very responsive.
+1. A very important part of the project is the general feedback, both visual and interactive, to the user: for example, when he creates planets he is able to actually have a live preview of what is happening on the screen: everything is very responsive.

 <div align="center">
     <img src="images/PlanetsPreview.gif" width="40%" >